 The Death of Shakespeare by Nick Warburton

-will be broadcast on BBC Radio 3 on 24 April.
-More details to follow.
+was broadcast on BBC Radio 3 on 24 April.
 Nick Warburton is also the author of several episodes of Tommies, the powerful BBC Radio 4 drama following the lives of those on the battlefront of the First World War.

 Tommies is available to order on CD from the BBC.

 Future cinema screenings from major national theatre companies

 Why not celebrate the 700th anniversary of the death of Julian of Norwich with a performance of Radius’s award-winning script Cell Talk by Dana Bagshaw?
 Cell Talk is a duologue between Julian and the younger mystical writer Margery Kempe, thirty years younger than Julian and a source of scandal in her lifetime.